 Our business and future success is highly dependent on our ability to obtain regulatory approval for, and if approved, successfully launch and commercialize, our current product candidates, including our clinical-stage, tumor-activated product candidates: XTX101 (anti-CTLA-4), XTX202 (IL-2), and XTX301 (IL-12).
-We are currently evaluating XTX101 in an ongoing Phase 1 clinical trial and XTX202 in an ongoing Phase 1/2 clinical trial.
-In addition, in the first quarter of 2023, we opened clinical trial sites and are actively screening patients for enrollment in our Phase 1 clinical trial for XTX301.
+We are currently evaluating XTX101 and XTX301 in ongoing Phase 1 clinical trials and XTX202 in an ongoing Phase 1/2 clinical trial.
 We also have a portfolio of programs that are in even earlier stages of preclinical development and may never advance to clinical-stage development.

 Commencing clinical trials in the United States is subject to acceptance by the FDA of an IND and finalizing the trial design based on discussions with the FDA and other regulatory authorities.
 In the event that the FDA requires us to complete additional preclinical studies, or we are required to satisfy other FDA requests prior to commencing clinical trials, the start of our clinical trials may be delayed.
 Even after we receive and incorporate guidance from these regulatory authorities, the FDA or other regulatory authorities could disagree that we have satisfied their requirements to commence any clinical trial or change their position on the acceptability of our trial design or the clinical endpoints selected, which may require us to complete additional preclinical studies or clinical trials or impose stricter approval conditions than we currently expect.
-There are equivalent processes and risks applicable to clinical trial applications in other countries, including countries in the EU.
+There are equivalent processes and risks applicable to clinical trial applications in other countries, including countries in the European Union, or EU.